 - Differentiate between what needs to be your responsibility and what can be delegated, and respond accordingly:

-- Clearly defined goals provide clues on how to achieve them, so they are easier to accomplish
+- Set clearly defined goals, which often helps provide clues on how to achieve them, making them easier to accomplish.

-- Setting realistic goals allows you to see regular progress, helping you feel more productive and less discouraged or less likely to burnt out
+- Set realistic goals, allowing you to see tangible progress, helping you feel more productive and less discouraged or less likely to burnt out.

 - When setting goals, consider external factors like ongoing events in the world and in your personal life.

-- Review your expectations of yourself and others frequently and revise as appropriate
+- Frequently review expectations you have set for yourself and others and revise as appropriate.

 - Is accomplishing this goal still necessary?